 After spending too much time and money at my favorite wine shop in the Old Biscuit Mill, Stephan had become good friends with Nigel the own and thought to take advantage of his newfound connection.
 “Nigel, can’t you help us to get into Test Kitchen?
 Pleeeeeeeease!”
 The Test Kitchen is basically opposite Nigel’s store and while you may assume it is his extended living room he, unfortunately, has no reign over the seating arrangements inside.
 However, he did advise us to come early for lunch and request to fill in for any no-shows.

 What can I say?
 It was worth the wait and yet as if to make up for it the manager who was also the designated truffle shaver gave me an extra sprinkle on my amuse bouche.
 I also had one of the best dessert, no THE best dessert of my life – a tropical island in my mouth.
-Stephan even declared upon eating his tropical island that the meal had just moved from 1 to 2 Michelin stars in his mouth.
+Stephan even declared upon eating his tropical island that the meal had just moved from 1 to 2 Michelin stars for him.

-For those who don’t get so lucky and/or don’t have the patience to wait I recommend a visit to Luke’s latest addition to the family: Naturalis.
+For those who don’t get so lucky and/or don’t have the patience to wait, I recommend a visit to Luke’s latest addition to the family: Naturalis.
 What looks more like a container is actually a tiny lunch place that offers the most amazing vegetable salads, charcuterie, pâtés, and homemade lemonade.
 You pay by weight, but I recommend you eat first because chances are high you may want seconds.
-So of you can’t get into one of the best Cape Town restaurants or just want a quick lunch, this is an amazing alternative.
+For a regular weekday, a cheaper alternative or for those without reservations or patience Naturalis is an amazing alternative.